gebeyehu08/Objective_Data-analytics-python/schema/generators/generated/docs/global_contexts/MarketingContext.md

 `string` source_platform: To differentiate similar content, or links within the same ad.
 `string` creative_format: Identifies the creative used (e.g., skyscraper, banner, etc).
 `string` marketing_tactic: Identifies the marketing tactic used (e.g., onboarding, retention, acquisition etc).
-`array` _types: An ordered list of the parents of this Context, itself included as the last element.
 `string` id: A unique string identifier to be combined with the Context Type (`_type`) for Context instance uniqueness.
 `discriminator` _type: A string literal used during serialization.
 Should always match the Context interface name.